 The survey established the metrics which are important in data set accounting: who accessed a data set and how often; and logging of data set transfers (copies) between a source URI and a sink URI.
 This includes a request to include meta-data to describe ‘why’ the data was copied.
 Other high priority data fields that should be definitely included are: the different forms of user ID (such as an x509 certificate DN and/or an eduPersonPrincipleName (eppn) attribute from a FEM security realm); user groupings such as VO, home-site; store and retrieve operations; files transferred; success or failure; and the data set Identifier

-Other, medium priority data fields which should probably be accounted for include: storage system implementation ie. the type of storage system this data was extracted from; transfer start time and end time or duration; the source and destination IP address; and the volume of data transferred.
+Other, medium priority data fields which should probably be accounted for include: storage system implementation i.e. the type of storage system this data was extracted from; transfer start time and end time or duration; the source and destination IP address; and the volume of data transferred.
 Finally, the lower priority field which may be excluded is the sub-unit of the storage system.